Supporting Efforts to Invest in 185M+ Serviceable Locations to Fuel Economic Growth Across the U.S.

 The art and science of addressing and location data science can vex even the most sophisticated practitioners but is where the answer to the BSL question can be found.
 The effort required to create the BSL baseline is significant.
 Over two decades of domain expertise in creating commercial address and location data products, dozens of carefully selected input sources, and years of in-market product feedback gives us confidence that 185,198,930 is the number today, but it will certainly not be the same tomorrow.

-Download our White Paper to Learn More about the G73 Methodology
+Download our Free White Paper to find out how.

 Here's how we know